Generalized Probabilistic Approximate Optimization Algorithm: PAOA on FPGA with On-Chip Annealing

 \section{PAOA on FPGA with On-Chip Annealing}

 To support long annealing schedules in 3D spin-glass problems, we designed a p-computer architecture that performs annealing entirely on-chip, unlike earlier implementations that require off-chip resources for annealing (e.g., \cite{aadit2022massively}).
 The annealing schedule $\beta^{({k})}$ is preloaded to the FPGA and indexed via a layer counter that advances after a fixed number of Monte Carlo sweeps (MCS).
-At each step, the current $\beta$ value is used to scale the synaptic input $I_i$ via a digital signal processing (DSP) multiplier (see FIG.~\ref{fig:online_annealing}).
+At each step, the current $\beta$ value is used to scale the synaptic input $I_i$ via a digital signal processing (DSP) multiplier (see Supplementary Fig.~\ref{fig:online_annealing}).

-The full \(p\)-layer annealing process runs \textit{uninterrupted} on the FPGA, and the final spin configurations are read out only after the last layer is complete.
+The full \(p\)-layer annealing process runs uninterrupted on the FPGA, and the final spin configurations are read out only after the last layer is complete.

-The FPGA operates in fixed-point arithmetic with \(s[4][5]\) precision (where \(s\) denotes the sign bit, followed by 4 integer and 5 fractional bits) for both \(\beta^{(k)}\) and \(J_{ij}\).
-We instantiate 10 replicas of the $L^3$\,=\,$6^3$ spin-glass graph, enabling parallel updates of 2160 p-bits per cycle.
-This on-chip architecture provides a significant performance advantage, achieving an approximately 800-fold reduction in \textit{wall-clock time} for the entire annealing process compared to an optimized graph-colored CPU implementation, as detailed in Table~\ref{tab:FPGA_advantage}.
+The FPGA operates in fixed-point arithmetic with \(s\{4\}\{5\}\) precision (where \(s\) denotes the sign bit, followed by 4 integer and 5 fractional bits) for both \(\beta^{(k)}\) and \(J_{ij}\).
+Due to the size of the FPGA we use, we instantiate 10 independent replicas of the $L^3$\,=\,$6^3$ spin-glass graph, enabling parallel updates of 2160 p-bits per cycle.
+Our FPGA architecture with on-chip annealing capability achieves about approximately an 800-fold reduction in wall-clock time in the FPGA compared to an optimized CPU implementation with graph-colored Gibbs sampling (Table~\ref{tab:FPGA_advantage}).

+PAOA is parallelizable at multiple levels.
+First, the cost estimator $\langle E\rangle$ is computed from $N_E$ independent MCMC runs, which can be executed concurrently across replicas.
+Second, on sparse graphs, independent sets admit parallelism via chromatic sampling.
+Consequently, high‑throughput implementations are possible using CPUs, GPUs, FPGAs, custom accelerators or nanodevices.
+Our FPGA design is one point in this space and was chosen to accelerate the experiments in this work.
+The wall‑clock numbers in Table~\ref{tab:FPGA_advantage} are an implementation case study rather than a universal hardware comparison.

 All simulations use a uniform initialization, implemented by prepending a $\beta$\,=\,0 layer to the schedule.
-This ensures randomized spin states for each replica.
-Further hardware design details are provided in the supplementary material (Sec.~\ref{sec:p-computer architecture}).
+This yields random initial conditions and ensures randomized spin states for each replica.
+Further hardware design details are provided in Supplementary Section 4.